Genuine Toyota Denso ignition coil

 DIAGNOSIS

-- You may cause problems or damage electronic equipment, like the ECM, by disconnecting electric parts with the engine running.
+2. You may cause problems or damage electronic equipment, like the ECM, by disconnecting electrical parts while the engine is running.

-- Disconnecting a good coil will cause unburnt fuel to go past the exhaust manifold.
-If the fuel amount is much, it may harm or break the exhaust components if the fuel suddenly ignites.
-For example, second O2 sensors, the catalytic converter, and the muffler.
+4. Disconnecting a good coil will cause unburnt fuel to go past the exhaust manifold.
+If the fuel amount is too much, it may harm or break the exhaust components if the fuel suddenly ignites.
+For example, the second O2 sensors, the catalytic converter, and the muffler.

 In general, codes for cylinder misfires will tell you the cylinder(s) affected.
 Any code or combination of codes from the list below will hopefully guide you to the culprit: